Quick checklist of signs of a migraine

 Multiple factors may trigger a migraine, such as:

-• Hormonal changes: such as fluctuations in estrogen levels, often cause headaches in many people.
+- Hormonal changes: such as fluctuations in estrogen levels, often cause headaches in many people.
 Migraines may worsen during menstruation.
 They usually fluctuate in frequency during pregnancy.
-Many patients report reduced frequency and intensity of migraines during pregnancy.
-Symptoms may intensify during perimenopause.
-And typically improve after menopause.
+Many patients report reduced frequency and intensity of migraines during pregnancy, while sone report an increase in frequency.
+Symptoms may intensify during perimenopause, qnd typically improve after menopause.

-• Foods: such as aged cheeses and salty, processed items can trigger migraines.
+- Foods: such as aged cheeses and salty, processed items can trigger migraines.
 Skipping meals may also lead to migraines.
+Certain foods are referred to as the 5 Cs of migraine, including cheese, chocolate, coffee, citrus fruits and cola.

 What are the risk factors associated with migraines?